ankaAR/bestiario5e/_creatures/imix.md

 The imix can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time, and only at the end of another creature's turn.
 The imix regains spent legendary actions at the start of its turn.

 ***Heat Wave.*** Imix creates a blast of heat within 300 feet of himself.
 Each creature in the area in physical contact with metal objects (for example, carrying metal weapons or wearing metal armor) takes 9 (2d8) fire damage.
-Each creature in the area that isn't resistant or immune to fire damage must make a DC 21 Constitution saving throw or gain one level of exhaustion.
+Each creature in the area that isn't resistant or immune to fire damage must make a DC 21 Constitution saving throw or gain one level of agotamiento.

 ***Teleport (cuesta 2 acciones).*** Imix magically teleports up to 120 feet to an unoccupied space he can see.
 Anything Imix is wearing or carrying isn't teleported with him.